 This work is supported by the Agriculture and Food Research Initiative, Educational Literacy Initiative’s Research and Extension Experiences for Undergraduates grant program (grant no. 2019-67032-29074/project accession no. 1018043) from the USDA National Institute of Food and Agriculture.

-Compensation: Fellows will receive a $5,280 stipend, on-campus housing, travel to China, and financial support to attend a national conference.
-Financial assistance to support travel to/from home institutions to NC State is available.
+Compensation: Fellows will receive a $5,000 stipend.
+Financial assistance to support travel to/from home institutions to NC State for the tentatively-planned orientation will be provided.

 Applications that remain incomplete by the deadline may not be reviewed.